andersonlribeiro/challenge/scripts/README.md

 Archiver
 --------
-Sample usage: `ruby archiver.rb "andrey-bh" be`
+Sample usage: `ruby archiver.rb "duksis" be`

 It creates a mirror of given repository from GitHub to BitBucket (but does *not* delete anything!).